tum-gis/a2d2_ros_preparer/docs/source/usage.rst

 ================

 Download the dataset preview or the complete drive dataset (Gaimersheim, Ingolstadt or Munich) from the `A2D2 download page`_.
-The dataset preview contains relatively short snippets, and a full drive dataset is quite large, like for example for Ingolstadt ~808GB:
+The dataset preview contains relatively short snippets, and a full drive dataset is quite large, for example for Ingolstadt ~808GB:

 - Bus Signals: 150MB